The Guardian: Mitra Ebadolahi Quoted On ACLU Lawsuit Against Texas Border Patrol Agent Who Sexually Assaulted Teen

 Fellowship awarded to support work towards a JD in Law at New York University (NYU)

 Mitra Ebadolahi is the Senior Project Director for Economic Justice at Upturn, an organization that advances equity and justice in the design, governance, and use of technology.
-From 2011 to 2022, she was a litigator with the American Civil Liberties Union (ACLU) in San Diego, where she co-created the Border Litigation Project to litigate civil rights abuses at the intersection of immigrants' rights, racial profiling, and police practices.
+From 2011 to 2022, she was a litigator with the American Civil Liberties Union Foundation (ACLU) in San Diego, where she co-created the Border Litigation Project to litigate civil rights abuses at the intersection of immigrants’ rights, racial profiling, and police practices.
 She is also a Lecturer-in-Law at UCI School of Law, where she has taught seminars on constitutional rights at the border and race & criminal justice, and lectured on immigration law and refugee & asylum law.

 Born in Tehran, Iran, Mitra was naturalized in 2000.
 Her parents and brother now reside in Los Angeles, California.

 The New American features stories about Paul & Daisy Soros Fellows making an impact across sectors and across the country.
 Read about immigrants and children of immigrants and how they are giving back to the United States.Read More